KiishiAD/Bristol_air_quality_data_management/report.md

 # Reflective Report
 ---
 ---
-Conducting this DMF assignment has been a worthwile experience, that has taught me both technical and essesntial general life skills.
-Through this assigment  i was able to get a job in business intelligence, just to show how much i have learnt from it.
-I have learnt the importance of resilience, trial and error , reasearch, analytical thinking ,computational thinking and most importantly communication and storytelling.
+Conducting this Project has been a worthwile experience, that has taught me both technical and essesntial general life skills.
+Through this assigment i have learnt the importance of resilience, trial and error , reasearch, analytical thinking ,computational thinking and most importantly communication and storytelling.

 I will explain in steps the problems i faced during this assignment and the steps i took to solve them: